Swimming Vacation – Loreto National Marine Park

 Please check in your home country if you need a Visa to enter Mexico.

 You should bring extra money with you to cover such items as dinners, entertainment, souvenirs, and gratuities.
-The local currency is the Mexican peso, but the US dollar is widely accepter and ATMs are widely available.
+The local currency is the Mexican peso, but the US dollar is widely accepted and ATMs are widely available.

 The best is to fly into Loreto airport which is only 10 min drive away from Loreto town.
 An alternative option is to fly into La Paz airport and rent a car or take a bus.
 Local buses are of good quality with air conditioning.

-From Los Angeles.
-Dallas, Phoenix (USA)
+From Los Angeles, Dallas, Phoenix (USA): Alaska Airlines, American Airlines.

-From Calgary (Canada)
+From Calgary (Canada): WestJet

 From La Paz (Baja, Mexico): 220 miles, cca 3:30 hrs